roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/Prophet Project Overview.md

 4. Who were the original recipients of the prophet’s message?
 What were their life circumstances?
 (2-3 sentences) The original audience of the prophets message were the captured Israelites that were oppressed by the Babylonians.
 5. What central message(s) is the author trying to convey in the passage?
-(3-4 sentences)
+(3-4 sentences) Through the metaphor of dry bones regaining life, ezekiel shows how god never left his people. even in a time of great despair like the babylonian exile, god still remained with his people.
 6. What words, images, and symbols are used, and what do they signify?
-(3-4 sentences)
+(3-4 sentences) The imagery of the sinews
 7. What is the literary form or “genre” of the passage?
 (3-4 sentences)

 8. What other information is necessary to understand the text?
 (3-4 sentences)